Reaction Post to news article on cities/organizations/sports using artifical grass

 Pros and Cons of Having Artificial Turf on Sports Fields

-Sports played on grass nowadays are shifting to artificial turf athletic fields instead of natural grass.
+The trend nowadays sees a big shift from natural grass fields to artificial turf fields for sports.
 If you’ve checked out newer all sports artificial turf fields, you’d see the technological advancement from the older ones.
 This is because the old “turf” grass used to look like a mat of pale-colored hairs resting on rubber.
-But because of research and developments, these transformed into beautiful blades of grass-like green that cannot be distinguished from the real thing anymore.
+But because of research and developments, we now have turf that looks so realistic, it's hard to tell apart from actual grass.

 Artificial turf soccer fields are popping up all over the country.
 FIFA even approves of high-quality artificial grass for football to be played on.
 Local governments also support the installation of these fields, mostly because artificial turf sports fields cost less than maintaining one of natural grass.

 1. No maintenance

 No watering, no pesticides, and no mowing factors are just a few of the amazing benefits of having artificial grass vs real grass.
 More play time and less maintenance time is a win win!

 2. More games are playable; artificial grass needs no rest

 This is one of the most beloved features of athletes, coaches, and schools alike.
 In most cases athletes of different sports aren’t able to fully utilize their sports field.
 This is because, with natural grass, there is always downtime after use.

 Especially during the rainy season, a lot of teams are unable to play on natural grass fields.
 This is because playing once on a muddy surface can ruin the field all season.
 With artificial turf, mud and rain are never issues.
 No more game cancellations due to unfavorable weather conditions!
 Games can be played right on schedule, no matter the weather.
 When spring and fall come, no one has to deal with having to play on wilted grass.